romankevichalex/ML_interns_task2025/README.md

 - **Free API access**, suitable for budget-friendly projects.
 - **Lightweight distillation** of Llama-70B, reducing resource usage while keeping strong performance.

-# How the Application Works
+# How the application Works

 This app uses **Gradio** to provide a graphical interface for text input and output.